Sweets from Heaven v Ster Kinekor

 In Sweets from Heaven (Pty) Ltd and Another v Ster Kinekor Films (Pty) Ltd and Another, an important case in the South African law of lease, Ster Kinekor was a lessee which had entered into a five-year sublease with Sweets from Heaven.
-The second respondent was a franchise of the first applicant and occupied the premises through first applicant with the consent of Numetro.
+The second respondent was a franchise of the first applicant and occupied the premises through first applicant with the consent of Nu Metro.

 The dispute which arose was regarding the right of Ster Kinekor to sublet a shop virtually next door to Sweets from Heaven, as both entities sold similar products (sweets, confectionery and related products).

 The court a quo granted an interim interdict prohibiting the franchise to occupy the premises, based on the failure to provide free and undisturbed use of the premises.